maruf037/dApp-initial-setup/README.md

 # dApp-initial-setup
-This repo was created for a working startup project and can be replicate for future projects.
+This repo helps you to kickstart your dApp project and can be replicate for future projects.